-The School of Continuing and Professional Studies encourages each adult to take control of his or her learning and to move through an academic program at his or her own pace.
-Each adult student, in conjunction with an academic advising coordinator, schedules his or her own courses and is free to step in or out of the program as necessary.
+The School of Graduate and Professional Studies encourages each adult to take control of his or her learning and to move through an academic program at his or her own pace.
+Each student, in conjunction with an academic advising coordinator, schedules his or her own courses and is free to step in or out of the program as necessary.

-The School of Continuing and Professional Studies is governed by academic policies as listed in the Elizabethtown College traditional college catalog.
-SCPS further defines policies specific to adult and graduate students.
+The School is governed by academic policies as listed in the Elizabethtown College traditional college catalog.
+The School further defines policies specific to adult and graduate students.